SriVigneswaran7/ChefScale/README.md

   ```
 * **Gradient Overlay:** I used the `Brush.verticalGradient` (in `SharedUIComponents.kt`) to apply a smooth, professional gradient fade underneath the text, resolving contrast issues on bright images.
 * **Home Screen Layout:** Features a **two-row** `LazyRow` split using `.take()` and `.drop()` for efficient category browsing.

+### App ScreenShots:

+The following table provides a visual overview of the application, demonstrating the professional, material-driven UI implemented across all six core screens

 | Home Screen | Help Screen | RecipeList Screen |
 |-------------|-------------|-------------------|